LucasDelfino92/morrowindsharp/mw++.md

 - **Rem_Solstheim.ESP**
 - **Rem_WG.ESP**

+There are a couple of notes here:

+- We will generated Merged Objects.ESP in a moment.
+For this process, make sure you deactivate all bolded plugins.
-Remember that the plugins from **Remiros' Groundcover** should only be ticked when generating Distant Land in MGE XE.
+- The plugins from **Remiros' Groundcover** should only be enabled when generating Distant Land in MGE XE, and disabled when playing the game.

 ### CONFLICT RESOLUTION